Archana Joglekar

-Archana Joglekar is an Indian actress and classical dancer.
-She has acted in Marathi, Odia and Hindi films and television serials.
+Archana Joglekar (born 4 January 1965) is an Indian actress and classical dancer.
+She has acted in Marathi, Odia and Hindi films and also in television serials.
 Some of her noted films are Sansar (Hindi), Nivdung (1989),Eka Peksha Ek(1990) (Marathi) and Anapekshit (Marathi).
 She is a Kathak dancer and choreographer.
 She was trained in Kathak by her mother, Asha Joglekar, a Kathak dancer and instructor.
 In 1963, her mother founded a dance school in Mumbai called Archana Nrityalaya.
 In 1999, Joglekar opened a branch of this dance school in New Jersey, US.

 Career

-She Made Her Debut in Marathi Films with Khichdi and gain Recognition with Superhit Marathi Movie Ardhangi.
-She was Cast Opposite Ajinkya Deo In Ardhangi.
+She made her debut in Marathi films with Khichdi and gained recognition with the superhit Marathi movie Ardhangi.
+She was cast opposite Ajinkya Deo In Ardhangi.

 She was known for her roles in Odia, Marathi, and Hindi movies.
 She also starred alongside Arun Govil in Phoolwanti and Nitish Bharadwaj in Anpekshit.

 The actress made her mark in the movie Sansar alongside Rekha, Raj Babbar, and Anupam Kher.
 Her role as Rajni in the film earned her recognition.
 She also appeared in other Hindi movies like Mardangi, Aatank Hi Aatank, and Aag Se Khelenge.
 Her work extended to Marathi cinema, with praise for her performances in Eka Peksha Ek and Anpekshit.
 She won best actress Maharashtra state award for film Anpekshit.

 She also appeared on television shows, with roles in serials like Chunauti, Karmabhoomi, Chahat Aur Nafrat, and Kissa Shanti Ka.
 She then disappeared from the silver screen.